Intelligent Design — Intro

 1. The mutation-selection mechanism of Darwinian evolution does not have the creative powers attributed to it, and natural selection serves only as a maintainer of genetic code.

-2. Life on earth was designed by intelligent beings.
+2. Life on Earth was designed by intelligent beings.
 Speciation is not a natural phenomenon, except perhaps when it involves complexity-neutral or complexity-reducing changes.

 3. The designers most likely exist outside this universe, and the laws of physics in which we live are their invention.
 Those laws have been specially engineered to support complex life such as exists on Earth.